-- online Safety
+- o online Safety

-- confidentiality
+- o confidentiality

-- radicalisation
+- o radicalisation

 - strategic equality plan

 Other safeguarding policies can be found on the local authority safeguarding area on HWB (Cymyl Addysg).

 1.13 Further support and guidance for the DSP may be obtained from the local authority.
 The NSPCC also provides helpful resources and guidance.